plexsystems/konstraint/docs/constraint_creation.md

 - Include a human readable description of what the policy does.
 - Set the matchers used when generating the Constraints.

-It may also specify the enforcment action (either `deny` or `dryrun`) that Gatekeeper should take when a resource violates the constraint.
+It may also specify the enforcement action (either `deny` or `dryrun`) that Gatekeeper should take when a resource violates the constraint.
 If no enforcement action is specified, Konstraint defaults to using `deny` to align with Gatekeeper's default action.
 If the enforcement is set to `dryrun`, the policy will be skipped in the documentation generation.

 ```rego
 # @title Pods must not run with access to the host IPC